anasaijaz/assignment-enumerate/.github/instructions/design.instructions.md

 applyTo: "**"
 ---

-- Please use shadcn components only stored in components/ui folder
+- Do not use shadcn components
+- Use tailwind with tailwind theme from `tailwind.config.js`
+- Use theme variables for colors, spacing, and typography from `global.css`